bbranndonn/lifetracker/README.md

 # Life Tracker

-A calm, visual dashboard for where your time goes.

 I was logging daily activities in a basic spreadsheet so I could review how I spend my days.
 I wanted that same data in a **web app** that’s easy on the eyes and works on phone and laptop — without retyping everything.

 **Life Tracker** does that: keep logging in Google Sheets, open a private dashboard anywhere, and see the week at a glance.